yishn/sinho/README.md

 }
 ```

+The class needs to provide a `render` method that returns a JSX template.

-`Greeting` is a custom HTML element and needs to be defined first before it can
+`SimpleGreeting` is now a custom HTML element and needs to be defined first
+before it can be used or constructed.
+You can use the `defineComponents()`
-be constructed.
-The tag name is given as first argument to `Component`.
+function to define it with the tag name given as first argument to `Component`:

 ```tsx
 import { defineComponents } from "shingo";